How Long Does It Take to Sell a House?

 Appraisal 0 days 8–10 days

-Interested to request a cash offer?
+Interested in requesting a cash offer?
 Consider starting with HomeLight’s Simple Sale platform, which provides cash offers for homes in almost any condition nationwide.
-Sellers can receive an offer in as few as 24 hours and close in as little as 10 days.
+Sellers can receive an offer within 24 hours and close in as little as 10 days.
 No staging.
 No showings.
 No open houses.

 Curious What Your Home Is Worth?